TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

 Subtract 12 from the total number of tiles required.
 You should do this because you'll need to know how many boxes of tiles to purchase because 12 by 12 tiles are often offered in boxes of 12.
 For instance, 15.5 boxes would be needed if the total square footage was 186.

-How many 2x2 tiles are in a box: Typically, a box contains 4 pieces of 2x2 square feet, or 600x600 millimetre, 60x60 centimetre, and 24x24 inch tiles.
-These tiles are available in multi color glossy finish with thickness ranging from 5 to 10 millimeter, and they cover an area of approximately 16 square feet, or 1.48 square meters.
+Typically, a box contains 4 pieces of 2x2 square feet, or 600x600 millimetres, 60x60 centimetres, and 24x24 inch tiles.
+These tiles are available in multi-colour glossy finish with thicknesses ranging from 5 to 10 millimetres, and they cover an area of approximately 16 square feet or 1.48 square meters.